Brendan Malone

-Brendan Thomas Malone (born April 21, 1942) is an American basketball coach.
+Brendan Thomas Malone (April 21, 1935 – October 10, 2023) was an American professional basketball coach in the National Basketball Association (NBA).

 Early life

-Malone grew up in Astoria, Queens in New York City and graduated from Rice High School.
+Brendan Thomas Malone was born on April 21, 1935.
+He grew up in Astoria, Queens in New York City and graduated from Rice High School.
 Malone's father, also named Brendan, unloaded freight cars for the Railway Express Agency.
 Malone then attended Iona College.
 He played only one game in 1960 for the Iona Gaels men's basketball team and graduated with a bachelor's degree in 1962.

+He was the father of former Denver Nuggets head coach Michael Malone.